WDIS: History

-WDIS began as a construction permit applied for on January 16, 1976, as a 500-watt station by John Quinlan, a former Massachusetts state legislator.
+WDIS began as a construction permit applied for on January 16, 1976, as a 500-watt station by John M. Quinlan, a former Massachusetts state legislator.
 Quinlan obtained a license from the Federal Communications Commission (FCC) to broadcast on 1170 kHz with the call sign WJMQ on March 7, 1978.
 The studio was located on Pond Street (Route 115) near Norfolk center.
 WJMQ applied for an increase in power to 1 kW on June 7, 1978.
 The power increase was completed and a license to cover was applied for on January 19, 1979.
 That license was granted on July 30, 1979.